Dynamic Perspectives on Skin Ageing: From Cellular Dialogue to Systemic Reprogramming

 In this vision, skin ageing becomes a reversible systems disorder, not an inevitable outcome, one that can be recalibrated through molecular precision and biological orchestration.

-We thank all researchers, industry leaders, and contributors for their exceptional participation and look forward to continuing this dialogue at Skin Ageing & Challenges 2026 where the next frontier will be engineering biological resilience.
+We look forward to continuing this dialogue at Skin Ageing and Challenges 2026, where the next frontier will be the engineering of biological resilience.

 On behalf of